Arvanu

 Problem

-NPLabs needed to move from spreadsheets, calls, and fragmented coordination into a digital workflow that could support regulated pharmacy operations without creating compliance debt.
+NPLabs was running on spreadsheets, phone calls, and fragmented coordination.
+They needed a digital workflow that could support regulated pharmacy operations without piling up compliance debt along the way.

 Constraints